faddaful/data-pipeline-with-apache-beam/README.md

 This project includes a **CircleCI** configuration file (`.circleci/config.yml`) for automating testing, building, and deploying the project.

 ### Steps:
-1. Link your GitHub repository to CircleCI.
+1. Link GitHub repository to CircleCI.
 2. Update the CircleCI configuration with the necessary credentials for Google Cloud.
 3. On every push to the repository, CircleCI will:
    - Run tests using `pytest`.
    - Build and push Docker images.
-   - Deploy to your Kubernetes cluster or run the Dataflow pipeline.
+   - Deploy to Kubernetes cluster or run the Dataflow pipeline.

 ---

-## Scaling the Project

-### 1. **Scaling with BigQuery**
-The processed data is stored in **Google BigQuery**.
-BigQuery is designed to handle large-scale datasets and can be used to query, analyze, and visualize the property transaction data efficiently.
+## Connecting to dashboard for visualisation

-- You can connect BigQuery to your business intelligence tools like **Google Data Studio** to analyze the data.
+- Connect BigQuery to business intelligence tools like **Google Data Studio** to analyse the data.

-### 2. **Scaling with Pub/Sub and Dataflow**
-Using **Pub/Sub** and **Dataflow**, you can scale the data pipeline to handle large datasets automatically.
-Pub/Sub can be used to trigger the pipeline based on real-time data ingestion, and Dataflow allows you to process data in parallel across multiple workers.

-### 3. **Using Terraform for Infrastructure Management**
-The infrastructure (BigQuery, Pub/Sub, and Dataflow) is managed using **Terraform**, which allows for easy scaling, reproducibility, and management of cloud resources.

 ---